laravel/docs/routing.md

 <a name="customizing-the-resolution-logic"></a>
 #### Customizing the Resolution Logic

 If you wish to define your own model binding resolution logic, you may use the `Route::bind` method.
 The closure you pass to the `bind` method will receive the value of the URI segment and should return the instance of the class that should be injected into the route.
-Again, this customization should take place in the `boot` method of your application's `RouteServiceProvider`:
+Again, this customization should take place in the `boot` method of your application's `AppServiceProvider`:

     use App\Models\User;
     use Illuminate\Support\Facades\Route;